Ojochogwu866/pathfindr/README.md

 ## Contributing

 We welcome contributions!
-Please see our [Contributing Guide](./docs/contributing.md) for details.
+Please see our [Contributing Guide](./docs/contributing.mdfor details.

 ## License